What Is An Over/Under Bet?

 FAQs About Over/Under Bets in NY Sports Betting

-The term over/under is one of the occasions when the name of a bet describes exactly how it works.
 A betting operator sets a total for the number of times it believes a particular event will happen during a game - the most common is the combined score of both teams.
-You have to decide whether the actual total will be over or under that number, and bet accordingly.
+You decide whether the actual total will be over or under that number.
+For example, 43 combined points in football or 11 combined runs in baseball.

-Yes, they often do - and it is worth checking if that is the case with the sports gambling operator where you plan to place your wager.
+Yes – usually.
+Some soccer bets are only through 90 minutes.
+Shootout goals in hockey are not counted.
 This is less of an issue if the event in question looks certain to be one-sided, but the scores in a match that goes into overtime can make a big difference to the final total - and any wagers on it.

 There is no hard and fast rule here.
-Many people favor the under because of the perception that sports fans subconsciously want a high-scoring, entertaining clash and bet accordingly.
+Many people favor the under because of the perception that sports fans subconsciously want a high-scoring, entertaining clash.
 However, operators take this into account.
-Betting site have considerable experience in setting over/under betting markets, and it is not possible to say that one option or the other is historically more worthy of support.
+Betting sites have considerable experience in setting over/under betting markets, and it is not possible to say one option is historically more worthy of support.